 Once you have reviewed your dataflow, select Finish and allow some time for the dataflow to be created.

 Once your dataflow has been created, you can monitor the data that is being ingested through it to see information on ingestion rates, success, and errors.
 For more information on how to monitor dataflow, see the tutorial on monitoring accounts and dataflows in the UI.

 You can delete dataflows that are no longer necessary or were incorrectly created using the Delete function available in the Dataflows workspace.
 For more information on how to delete dataflows, see the tutorial on deleting dataflows in the UI.

-By following this tutorial, you have successfully created a dataflow to bring in eCommerce data and gained insight on monitoring datasets.
-Incoming data can now be used by downstream Platform services such as Real-time Customer Profile and Data Science Workspace.
+By following this tutorial, you have successfully created a dataflow to bring data from your e-commerce source to Platform.
+Incoming data can now be used by downstream Platform services such as Real-Time Customer Profile and Data Science Workspace.
 See the following documents for more details:

 The Platform UI shown in the following video is out-of-date.
 Please refer to the documentation above for the latest UI screenshots and functionality.